Wix Payments 2023: Should You Use It? Fees, Setup, and More

 How Do You Set Up Wix Payments?

-If you’re starting from scratch, you’ll need to begin by creating a Wix business site.
+When we tested Wix for ease of use it scored a fantastic 4 out of 5, making it one of the easiest ecommerce builders to use.
+To set up Wix Payments, if you’re starting from scratch, you’ll need to begin by creating a Wix business site.
 You can set up payments for your site on the free plan, but you’ll need one of Wix’s premium business plans to actually accept payments.

-If you already have a Wix site, head to your Wix dashboard and click “Accept Payments” from the left-hand menu.
+Then head to your Wix dashboard and click “Accept Payments” from the left-hand menu.
 Then click “Add Payment Methods”, and select the payment methods you want to make available on your website.

 wix payments and paypal